Retropex/bc-guide/page/knotsbtcpay.md

 =============

 1. SSH to your BTCPayServer.
+2. Login as root `sudo su -`.
-2. Shutdown your BTCPayServer with `btcpay-down.sh`
+3. Shutdown your BTCPayServer with `btcpay-down.sh`.
-3. Edit the file `/etc/profile.d/btcpay-env.sh` with your editior.
+4. Edit the file `/etc/profile.d/btcpay-env.sh` with your editior.
-4. You should see something like that:
+5. You should see something like that:

 ```bash
 #!/bin/bash